flynnbr11/QMLA/docs/tutorial.rst

     cp template.py custom_es/example.py
     cd custom_es

-Ensure :term:`QMLA` will know where to find the :term:`Exploration Strategy` by importing everything from the custom :term:`Exploration Strategy` directory into to the main module.
+Ensure :term:`QMLA` will know where to find the :term:`ES` by importing everything from the custom :term:`ES` directory into to the main module.
-Then, in the directory, make a file called which imports the new :term:`Exploration Strategy` from the file.
+Then, in the directory, make a file called which imports the new :term:`ES` from the file.
 To add any further exploration strategies inside the directory :code:`custom_es`, include them in the custom :code:`__init__.py`, and they will automatically be available to :term:`QMLA`.